jrruethe/jrruethe.github.io/source/_posts/2015-04-23-bitcoin-paper-wallets.markdown

  - [Laminator](http://www.amazon.com/gp/product/B0010JEJPC)

 >
 *The official security stickers from bitcoinpaperwallet.com are serialized in pairs, meaning you get two of each number.
 This is best because each paper wallet requires two stickers, so the numbers match.
 The alternative link only provides one sticker for each number.
-Support bitcoinpaperwallet.com!

 Dimensions: